 The Merlin Award is presented to magicians who have achieved the highest level of success in their craft, both on the national and international stage.

-He holds the record of being one of the youngest magicians to headline in Las Vegas and is also one of the longest-running headline performer acts to perform on cruise ships to Greece, Mexico, and throughout the Caribbean.
+He holds the record of being one of the youngest magicians to headline in Las Vegas and is also one of the longest-running headline performers on cruise ships to Greece, Mexico and throughout the Caribbean.